Course - Financial Accounting and Corporate Reporting II - BMRR4035

 Course content

-The course provides knowledge of accounting theory, accounting practice, regulations and accounting standards, and skills in solving advanced accounting problems using legal accounting methods and the application of business economic and analytical knowledge and skills, as well as justifying the solutions by applying the rules derived from laws, regulations, and standards.
-(The content and learning outcomes of the course have been significantly changed in 2025 compared to earlier.
-Sustainability reporting is offered from 2025 as a separate course, see BMRR4040
+The course provides knowledge of accounting theory, accounting practice, regulations and accounting standards, and skills in solving advanced accounting problems using accounting methods, knowledge of business administration, and analytical skills; as well as justifying the solutions by applying rules derived from laws, regulations, and standards.

 Learning outcome